BMYSTERIO/NC/README.md

 # TV Series Nudity Checker & Rating Retriever
+**Current Browser Support**: This app currently works with Firefox only.
+In the future, support for additional browsers will be added.

 This Java app allows you to search for a TV series and check if its episodes contain nudity, as well as retrieve the series' rating charts.
 You can also enable debug mode for more detailed information.